MarcinOrlowski/laravel-api-response-builder/README.md

 ## Installation ##

- To install ResponseBuilder all you need to do is to open your shell and do:
+ To install Response Builder all you need to do is to open your shell and do:

       composer require marcin-orlowski/laravel-api-response-builder